Our Services

 Apple cider vinegar can be a simple, low-cost tool to help reduce sugar absorption from starchy foods like bread.
 Its acetic acid slows digestion and may improve insulin sensitivity, leading to lower postprandial blood sugar spikes.
 When used correctly—diluted, in moderate amounts and under medical supervision if you have existing health issues—ACV offers a gentle boost to overall blood sugar management.

 Remember, ACV is an adjunct, not a cure.
 Always focus first on a balanced diet, regular exercise and routine medical care.
-For any concerning symptoms, speak to your doctor or use a Medically approved AI Symptom Checker to help identify potential causes.
+If you're experiencing unusual symptoms or want to better understand warning signs your body might be sending you, try Ubie's AI-powered symptom assessment tool for guidance on next steps.
 And if you suspect something serious or life-threatening, contact emergency services or your healthcare provider right away.

 References